Cicuta-Group/MAP-imaging/README.md

 ## Getting started with the analysis code

 - Clone this repository.
-- Make a python virtual environment.
+- Make a Python virtual environment.
 - Install the requirements with `pip install -r requirements.txt` into that environment.
 - Open one of the Jupyter Notebooks to see how this can be used.
 Get started right away with example images included in this repository.